mmoghal/weather-dashboard/README.md

 ## Description

-This is a weather dashboard that allows users to search for the weather outlook of multiple cities.
-Users can search for a city and view the current and future weather conditions for that city.
-The city is added to the search history for easy access.
-Users can also click on a city in the search history to view the current and future conditions for that city.
+This weather dashboard allows users to search for the weather outlook of multiple cities.
+Users can search for a city by entering the city name or zip code in the search box.
+The dashboard displays the current temperature, weather description, humidity, and wind speed, along with an icon representing the current weather condition.
+In addition, users can view the 5-day weather forecast for the selected city.
+The dashboard also stores the search history and displays it for easy access.
+The application can distinguish between city and zip code input, and can validate zip code inputs before making the request to the API.

 ## Technologies Used